jeffboody/libai/readme-nn.md

 Introduction
 ------------

-An artificial neural network is an algorithm that learns to solve complex problems by performing a gradient descent optimization across a function graph.
-Neural networks may be applied to solve a wide range of problems such as linear regression, non-linear prediction, classification, segmentation, noise removal, natural language translation, interactive conversation and text-to-image synthesis.
-Many different types of neural networks exist such as the following.
+An artificial neural network is an iterative algorithm that learns to solve complex problems by performing a gradient descent optimization to minimize a loss function with respect to set of training patterns.

+[TODO - SUMMARY]
+(e.g. the method of steepest descent)
+* artifical neural network
+* gradient descent
+* minimize a loss function
+* computation graph
+* parameters
+* hyperparameters
+* backpropagation
+* perceptron/neuron/activation function
+* optimization
+	- Batch Normalization
+	- Data Centering and Scaling
+	- Momentum Update
+	- Learning Rate
+	- Regularization
+	- Hyperparameter Tuning

+Neural networks have be applied to solve a wide range of problems such as the following.

+* Linear Regression
+* Non-Linear Prediction
+* Classification
+* Segmentation
+* Noise Removal
+* Natural Language Translation
+* Interactive Conversation
+* Text-to-Image Synthesis

+Many different neural network architectures have been developed which are specialized to handle different problem types.
+Some notable examples include the following.

 * Fully Connected Neural Networks (FCNN)
 * Convolutional Neural Networks (CNN)